-2. Into the existing water, pour in one 480ml (16 oz.) bottle of Purge If the spa is five years old or more, use two bottles.
-You may use Purge in your existing water, regardless of how old the water is or what chemicals have been used in the past.
+2. Into the existing water, pour in one 480ml (16 oz.) bottle of Rapid Purge.
+You may use Rapid Purge in your existing water, regardless of how old the water is or what chemicals have been used in the past.

-3. Let the spa, with water at least 32 degrees C (90F), circulate for a minimum of 8 hours per day for five days.
+3. Let the spa, with water at least 32 degrees C (90°F), circulate for a minimum of 8 hours.

-4. After five days, turn off the electrical power to the spa, drain the water, and flush the spa with fresh water.
+4. Then, turn off the electrical power to the spa, drain the water, and flush the spa with fresh water.
 Put a hose in the filter area and fill the tub up to the foot-well area, then drain and clean the well.
 This will aid in completely flushing contaminants from your spa.